Henrik Galeen

 Henrik Galeen (7 January 1881 – 30 July 1949) was an Austrian-born actor, screenwriter and film director considered an influential figure in the development of German Expressionist cinema during the silent era.
+He wrote the screenplay for Nosferatu (1922).

 Early years

 Considerable mystery exists about Galeen's early life, and for many years it was uncertain where exactly he was born.
 Galeen came from a Jewish family in Lemberg, Galicia, which was then part of the Austrian Empire.
 He moved from Austria to Germany before the First World War, and became assistant to the leading theatre figure Max Reinhardt.
 Galeen subsequently became an actor in Berlin and touring other German-speaking cities.

 German silent films

 Galeen first became involved in film in 1913 when he worked on the screenplays for several uncredited films.
-In 1914 he wrote, directed and acted in The Golem the first of several depictions of the mythical figure The Golem.
+In 1914, he wrote, directed and acted in The Golem the first of several depictions of the mythical figure The Golem.
 Following the First World War, he went to work for a branch of the major German studio UFA.
 He worked as a screenwriter on films such as Ruth's Two Husbands (1919) and Waxworks (1924).

-In 1922 he was engaged to write a version of Dracula, but wrongly believing it to be in copyright, he changed the name to Nosferatu (1922).
-The film has come to be regarded as a classic of German expressionist cinema and along with two of his later films, The Student of Prague (1926) and Alraune (1928), serves as the basis for Galeen's high reputation.
-He also worked on a number of less-remembered films including a series of thrillers starring Harry Piel.
+In 1922, he was engaged to write a version of Dracula, however producers had not obtained the rights to the novel from the copyright holder.
+Names of characters and the locations of the story were changed and the script was retitled Nosferatu (1922).
+The film has come to be regarded as a classic of German expressionist cinema.
+Along with two of his later films, The Student of Prague (1926) and Alraune (1928), Nosferatu serves as the basis for Galeen's reputation.
+He also worked on a number of less-remembered films, including a series of thrillers starring Harry Piel.